CNS-RSRef package (Real-space refinement within CNS).

 Note also that although resolution and symmetry information are passed from the command line through CNS to RSRef, they are not automatically coordinated with input given in the CNS .inp file.
 It is the user’s responsibility to ensure that the two specifications of symmetry are compatible.

-The several means of RSRef input (command-line; argument file; dot-file) are all supported in the CNS-embedded version.
+The several means of RSRef input (command-line; argument file) are all supported in the CNS-embedded version.

 Weighting (without test sets / cross-validation) is subjective.
 Choose an appropriate balance between fit and reasonable stereochemistry.